 We use palm oil in some Nestlé products because it works well in many recipes.
 It takes much less farmland to cultivate palm oil versus other mainstream plant-based alternatives, and using it allows us to avoid using animal fats.

 We bought around 423,000 tons of palm oil in 2021, from processing companies that source it in Malaysia, Indonesia, Latin America and West Africa.
-We are working towards 100% deforestation-free palm oil by 2022.

 How about palm oil and health?